gunaykrgl/siber_guvenlik/docs/index.md

 ### Software-based Attacks
 1. **Malwares**
 Malware is a broad term used to describe any type of malicious software.
 Such software can be utilized to either pilfer data, compromising the confidentiality of the network, or disrupt network operations, thereby undermining its availability.
 Ransomware, a specific type of malware, can further exacerbate the availability issue by restricting access to specific files.
+(Could be used to compromise INTEGRITY, CONFIDENTIALITY OR AVAILABILITY)
     **Counter-Strategies**

     - Anti-malware software can be used to check whether newly downloaded packages contain files that were previously identified as viruses.
 Centralized malware database are used in anti-malware softwares to list the knwon malwares.